pwilczewski/PiGPT/README.md

 MemorizePi.py estimates a decoder transformer that memorizes sequences of Pi.

-NormalPi.py tests to see if GPT can find any evidence that Pi is not a normal number.
+NormalPi.py estimates a bigger transformer to see if GPT can find any evidence that Pi is not a normal number.

 For this analysis I used data from: https://pi2e.ch/blog/2017/03/10/pi-digits-download/#download